 3. It’s cost-effective in the long run

-Setting up a private server may seem costly to begin with, however, they’re worth the investment.
+Setting up a private server may seem costly to begin with – however, they can be worth the investment.
 This is because you’ll have a set payment as opposed to a public cloud, where an increase in usage can make your payments fluctuate over time.
 With a private cloud, you can use as much of its resources as you need, without worrying about an increase in cost.

 Advantages of private cloud

-While some of our reasons to use a private cloud cover a few pros, here’s the low-down of all the advantages to consider.
+While some of our reasons to use a private cloud cover a few pros, here’s the low-down of all the benefits of private cloud.

 1. Robust security